Heterosexuality: Historical views

-There was no need to coin a term such as heterosexual until there was something else to contrast and compare it with.
+There was no need to coin a term such as heterosexual until terms emerged with which it could be compared and contrasted.
 Jonathan Ned Katz dates the definition of heterosexuality, as it is used today, to the late 19th century.
 According to Katz, in the Victorian era, sex was seen as a means to achieve reproduction, and relations between the sexes were not believed to be overtly sexual.
 The body was thought of as a tool for procreation – "Human energy, thought of as a closed and severely limited system, was to be used in producing children and in work, not wasted in libidinous pleasures."

 Katz argues that modern ideas of sexuality and eroticism began to develop in America and Germany in the later 19th century.
 The changing economy and the "transformation of the family from producer to consumer" resulted in shifting values.
 The Victorian work ethic had changed, pleasure became more highly valued and this allowed ideas of human sexuality to change.
 Consumer culture had created a market for the erotic, pleasure became commoditized.
 At the same time medical doctors began to acquire more power and influence.
-They developed the medical model of "normal love," in which healthy men and women enjoyed sex as part of a "new ideal of male-female relationships that included.. an essential, necessary, normal eroticism."
-This model also had a counterpart, "the Victorian Sex Pervert," anyone who failed to meet the norm.
+They developed the medical model of "normal love", in which healthy men and women enjoyed sex as part of a "new ideal of male-female relationships that included.. an essential, necessary, normal eroticism."
+This model also had a counterpart, "the Victorian Sex Pervert", anyone who failed to meet the norm.
 The basic oppositeness of the sexes was the basis for normal, healthy sexual attraction.
 "The attention paid the sexual abnormal created a need to name the sexual normal, the better to distinguish the average him and her from the deviant it."
 The creation of the term heterosexual consolidated the social existence of the pre-existing heterosexual experience and created a sense of ensured and validated normalcy within it.